 PASM was calculated using soil moisture and weekly rainfall data.
-Based on that value severe drought was experienced in most of the blocks till 2nd week of July except at Belpada and Muribahal up to 4th week of August.
-Bangomunda had severe drought up to 1st week of August whereas in Loisingha severe drought was found till 3rd week of august.
-Most of the blocks experienced moderate to severe drought condition during SMW 42- 43 of October month.
-The estimated PASM values indicated scarcity of available soil moisture to the plant in above mentioned block till 1st to 4th week of August, which may create agricultural drought condition in early growth stages of kharif crops.
-Soil moisture is a clear reflectance of the receipt of rainfall in a particular area (Mbah 2012).
-Thus the diversity in PASM of all the blocks of Bolangir was the clear indication of the non-uniform distribution of rainfall during June to October.
+Based on that value, severe drought was experienced in most of the blocks till the 2nd week of July, except at Belpada and Muribahal up to the 4th week of August.
+Bangomunda had severe drought up to the 1st week of August, whereas in Loisingha, severe drought was found till the 3rd week of August.
+Most of the blocks experienced moderate to severe drought conditions during SMW 42- 43 of October month.
+The estimated PASM values indicated scarcity of available soil moisture to the plant in above mentioned block till the 1st to 4th week of August, which may create agricultural drought conditions in early growth stages of kharif crops.
+Soil moisture is a clear reflection of the receipt of rainfall in a particular area (Mbah 2012).
+Moisture stress during the flowering, pollination, and grain-filling stages is especially harmful to crops like maize, soybean, wheat and sorghum (Bal et al., 2024).
+Thus, the diversity in PASM of all the blocks of Bolangir was a clear indication of the non-uniform distribution of rainfall during June to October.

 4.6 Ground Water Drought Index (GWDI)

-The GWDI values clearly indicated that there is no situation of drought in almost 44 wells excepting one well in Agalpur block, two wells in Titilagarh block and one well in Turekela block.
-The GWDI values at well of Uchchabahal of Agalpur block, Chormara of Titilagarh and Dhamana Donga of Turekela block exhibited moderate drought situation whereas the well at Titilagarh (new) of Titilagarh block exhibited severe drought condition.
-This clearly indicated that ground water is not stressed for different purposes.
+The GWDI values clearly indicated that there is no situation of drought in almost 44 wells, except for one well in Agalpur block, two wells in Titilagarh block and one well in Turekela block.
+The GWDI values at the well of Uchchabahal of Agalpur block, Chormara of Titilagarh and Dhamana Donga of Turekela block exhibited a moderate drought situation, whereas the well at Titilagarh (new) of Titilagarh block exhibited severe drought conditions.
+This clearly indicates that ground-water is not stressed for different purposes.

 4.7 Assessment of Trigger 1 and Trigger 2

-Based on the mandatory indicator (RFdev and DrySpell) matrix (Table 1) Bolangir, Deogaon, and Titilagarh did not show drought Trigger-1.
-Agalpur, Belpada, Loisingha, Muribahal and Turekela experienced both deficit rainfall deviation and dry spell, whereas rest of the triggered block like Bangomunda, Gudvella, Khaprakhol, Patnagarh, Puintala, and Saintala experienced only dry spell.
+Based on the mandatory indicator (RFdev and DrySpell) matrix (Table 1), Bolangir, Deogaon, and Titilagarh did not show drought Trigger-1.
+Agalpur, Belpada, Loisingha, Muribahal and Turekela experienced both deficit rainfall deviation and dry spell, whereas the rest of the triggered block, like Bangomunda, Gudvella, Khaprakhol, Patnagarh, Puintala, and Saintala, experienced only dry spell.

-As per the Manual for drought Management, 2016, New Delhi, the severity of the drought will be contingent upon the values of at least 3 out of 4 impact indicators.
-But in the present study the crop sown area by the end of August always exceeded 85% indicating no drought situation in any of the blocks of Bolangir district during kharif 2018.
-So, crop sown area is excluded from consideration of drought and rest 3 impact indicators such as VCI, PASM and GWDI considered for the assessment of drought.
-NDVI based VCI estimation, Balangir, Bangomunda, Belpada, Deogaon, Gudvella, Khaprakhol, Muribahal, Puintala, Saintala, Titilagarh and Tureikela experienced moderate to severe vegetation condition during which indicated impact of early season drought.
-PASM was calculated using soil moisture and weekly rainfall data, based on that value severe drought was found in all blocks till 2nd week of July except Bangomunda & Loisingha up to mid August and Belpada & Muribahal up to 4th week of August.
-Based on GWDI value, there was no drought condition found in majority of blocks except moderate condition in Agalpur, Titilagarh and Tuekela.
-Considering the impact indicators, severe drought was observed in Bangomunda, Belpada and Muribahal whereas moderate drought was noticed in Agalpur, Titilagarh and Tuekela block.
+As per the Manual for Drought Management, 2016, New Delhi, the severity of the drought will be contingent upon the values of at least 3 out of 4 impact indicators.
+But in the present study, the crop sown area by the end of August always exceeded 85% indicating no drought situation in any of the blocks of Bolangir district during kharif 2018.
+So, the crop sown area is excluded from consideration of drought and the remaining 3 impact indicators, such as VCI, PASM and GWDI considered for the assessment of drought.
+NDVI-based VCI estimation, Balangir, Bangomunda, Belpada, Deogaon, Gudvella, Khaprakhol, Muribahal, Puintala, Saintala, Titilagarh and Tureikela experienced moderate to severe vegetation condition during which indicated the impact of early season drought.
+PASM was calculated using soil moisture and weekly rainfall data, based on that value, severe drought was found in all blocks till the 2nd week of July, except Bangomunda & Loisingha up to mid-August and Belpada & Muribahal up to 4th week of August.
+Based on the GWDI value, there was no drought condition found in the majority of blocks except for moderate conditions in Agalpur, Titilagarh and Tuekela.
+Considering the impact indicators, severe drought was observed in Bangomunda, Belpada and Muribahal, whereas moderate drought was noticed in Agalpur, Titilagarh and Tuekela block.

 Table 8.
 Observation of Drought Trigger-2 using impact indicators